mjwgoh/ihouse-frontend/README.md

 ## Overview
-The International House Admin Panel is a full-stack designed and developed for the University of Chicago's International House.
+The International House Admin Panel is a full-stack portal designed and developed for the University of Chicago's International House.
 It facilitates efficient event and staff management and is used in production by 100+ staff and fellows, streamlining administrative tasks and enhancing communication.

 Tools used to develop the portal's design include Sketch and Hotjar.
 Usability studies and UX interviews were conducted to ensure a user-friendly experience.